gtzilla/fastFrag/README.md

     For example, JavaScript would be fine with { content : "some data" }, but python gets fussy and wants it to be { "content" : "some data" }.
 This is only relevant to the testing mechanism via <http://json.fastfrag.org/frag>

+* How do I find people using this or available to answer questions.

+    There are currently 4 options for contacting people.
+There is now a listserv <fastfrag@librelist.com>, as well as [github issues](http://github.com/gregory80/fastFrag/issues).
+Additionally there is an IRC room on freenode.net #fastfrag or you can [email the team](mailto:info@fastfrag.org) info <at> fastfrag <dot> org.

 * How do I use this with other libraries?